matomo-org/developer-documentation/docs/tracking-javascript.md

 *   `setCustomVariable (index, name, value, scope)` - Set a custom variable.
 *   `deleteCustomVariable (index, scope )` - Delete a custom variable.
 *   `getCustomVariable (index, scope )` - Retrieve a custom variable.
+*   `storeCustomVariablesInCookie()` -  When called then the Custom Variables of scope "visit" will be stored (persisted) in a first party cookie for the duration of the visit.
+This is useful if you want to call `getCustomVariable` later in the visit. (by default custom variables are not stored on the visitor's computer.)
 *   `setCampaignNameKey(name)` - Set campaign name parameter(s).
 (Help: [Customize Campaign name parameter names](http://piwik.org/faq/how-to/#faq_120))
 *   `setCampaignKeywordKey(keyword)` - Set campaign keyword parameter(s).
 (Help: [Customize Campaign keyword parameter names](http://piwik.org/faq/how-to/#faq_120))
 *   `setConversionAttributionFirstReferrer( bool )` - Set to true to attribute a conversion to the first referrer.
 By default, conversion is attributed to the most recent referrer.